Frozen Winter Landscape

 Real Estate Lending

-• Commercial real estate (CRE) transaction volumes continue to be suppressed from high interest rates and valuation uncertainties.
-However, the forward rates outlook suggest a potential rise in transaction volumes.
+• Commercial real estate (CRE) continues to be burdened by high interest rates and valuation uncertainties given low transaction volumes.

 The State of the Consumer